AdobeDocs/adobeio-console/integrations.md

 Through the Adobe I/O API Gateway, Adobe makes much of the power of many of its products and technologies avialable to the developer to integrate into their own applications.
 An _integration_ is a mechanism for your application to communicate with Adobe APIs.
 You create integrations in the Adobe I/O Console.

-## Authentication and Authorization

-Access to Adobe APIs is granted by the Adobe I/O API Gateway when your application authenticates through the Adobe Identity Management Service.
-When you create your integration, you will need to determine what kind of authentication your application will require:

-* **API Key Integration:** Some Adobe services, such as Adobe Stock, don&rsquo;t need an authenticated user to access; they merely require authorization.
-Such services can be called _anonymously_ and typically provide consistent results regardless of the identity of the user or service making the request.
-For such scenarios, API Key Authorization is sufficient.
-See [API Key Integration](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/APIKeyIntegration.md) in the _Adobe Authentication Developer Guide_ for more information.

-* **OAuth Integration:** Most Adobe services require that your application be authorized by your user to access their APIs.
-For such scenarios, your application sends your user to an Adobe login screen, where your user logs in: your user&rsquo;s client credentials are then used to pass back to your application an authorization token that enables your app to access Adobe APIs on behalf of your user.
-This is called [OAuth Authentication](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/OAuthIntegration.md), for which you will find more information in the _Adobe Authentication Developer Guide._

-* **Service Account Integration:** For some scenarios, your application needs to authenticate on its own behalf, or on behalf of an organziation.
-In these scenarios, there is no user present.
-Instead of having a user log in and grant your application the authorization to access Adobe services, your application gets its own authorization by means of passing a JSON Web Token (JWT) and receiving an access token to be used to access Adobe APIs.
-For more information, see [Service Account Integration](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/ServiceAccountIntegration.md) in the _Adobe Authentication Developer Guide._

 ## Types of Integrations

 Your application can integrate with Adobe in one of these ways: